TianyiGao616/Stacked-Ensemble-Models-Cancer-Classification/README.md

 ## Overview
 This project implements a stacked ensemble learning framework for cancer classification using high-dimensional gene expression data.
 The goal is to improve predictive performance while maintaining biological interpretability by integrating machine learning models with gene-level and pathway-level analysis.

-The framework combines one base learners and several meta-learners into a meta-model and identifies biologically meaningful genes and pathways that contribute to cancer subtype classification.
+The framework combines one base learner and several meta-learners into a stacked ensemble model and identifies biologically meaningful genes and pathways that contribute to clinical analysis of the gene's relationship with specific cancers.

 ---

 ## Project Objectives
-- Build a stacked ensemble model for cancer classification
 - Improve classification performance over single-model approaches
 - Perform feature selection to identify biologically relevant genes
 - Map selected genes to known biological pathways
 - Provide a reproducible and modular analysis pipeline

 ---